- Language Arts>

-Identifying and using figurative tools are important for children in grade 5 to score high in reading, writing and literature.
+Identifying and using figurative tools are important for children in grade 4 through grade 7 to score high in reading, writing and literature.
 While similes employ explicit words of comparison, metaphors don't.
 By asserting one thing is another, rather than saying it is like another, metaphors become the ultimate in the comparison game.
 Metaphors make our language symbolic and visually appealing, while creating ample room for new learning.
 Welcome to our metaphors worksheets!
+Start your practice with some of our free worksheets.

-Help children connect with and understand metaphors, with this gem of a chart.
+Help 4th grade students connect with and understand metaphors, with this gem of a chart.
 Team up with them as they learn the definition of metaphors, and go through the given examples.

 Great poems are abuzz with metaphors.
 With quality metaphors, poetry soars high and symbolism thrives.
 Let the young ones underline the metaphors that they hit upon while reading the poem.